vishvAsa/notes/materials/tile.md

 ### Attangudi tiles
 - Great patterns.
 Mud,cement and oxide.
 - tested and proved for hundred years in Chettinad region mansions
 - Small cracks may develop if not laid well.
+May fade and become whitish.